foliveira/clever-rulio/README.md

 ## Install

-One day, I'll have the time to `npm publish` CleverRulio.
-Then, you'll be able to install CleverRulio by running this on your Rulio folder:
+Just run  on your Rulio folder:

     npm install cleverrulio

-Until then, you can use it the same way you would if you were developing for it -- with [npm link](https://npmjs.org/doc/link.html).
-And maybe you can make a contribution!
+And CleverRulio will be installed as a node module for Rulio.

+Alternatively, if you are developing around CleverRulio, you could:

 #### Install with npm link